 - The area must be attractive.

 Here is my list of the best places to stay in Tokyo, listed in order of preference.
-Note that this page introduces the different districts of Tokyo.
-For lists of Tokyo's best hotels, all personally inspected, divided by price category, visit our Tokyo Hotels page:
+I include my favorite hotels in each district on this page.
+For complete lists of Tokyo’s best hotels, all personally inspected, divided by price category, visit my Tokyo Hotels page.

 Shinjuku